 NYHA Class III or IV heart failure.

 Symptomatic HF: not recommended.
 CHF: consider risks/benefits in patients with known risk factors for heart failure; monitor for signs/symptoms (after initiation and dose increases); evaluate and consider discontinuing if develops.
 Edema.
 Discontinue if pancreatitis, serious hypersensitivity reactions, severe joint pain, or bullous pemphigoid is suspected or occurs.
 History of angioedema to other DPP-4 inhibitors.
 Renal impairment; monitor prior to starting therapy and periodically thereafter.
 Hepatic impairment; obtain LFTs before starting therapy; interrupt and evaluate if liver enzymes elevated; do not restart if liver injury is confirmed and no other etiology can be found.
 Active bladder cancer: not recommended.
 Prior history of bladder cancer: consider glycemic control benefits vs. risk of cancer recurrence.
 Risk of fractures (esp. females).
 Do regular eye exams.
 Resumption of premenopausal ovulation in anovulatory women may occur (may result in unintended pregnancy).
 Pregnancy: use adequate contraception.
 Nursing mothers.

 Concomitant insulin may cause fluid retention.
 Potentiated by strong CYP2C8 inhibitors (eg, gemfibrozil).
-Antagonized by CYP2C8 inducers (eg, rifampin).
+Antagonized by CYP2C8 inducers (eg, rifampin) or topiramate (monitor for adequate glycemic control).
 May need lower dose of concomitant sulfonylurea or insulin to reduce risk of hypoglycemia.